So you’re in Vienna for the Christmas markets and want a hotel near enough lights and gingerbread to delight a Disney princess?

 Self-styled “Design Hotel” featuring a unique collection of glass art and a large inner courtyard.
 On the opposite side of the Christmas market from the Hotel Rathauspark, but equally close.

-Your short walk to the market from here takes you past the rear of the newly-renovated 19th-century parliament building and then Conditorei Sluka, who once served cakes to Empress Elisabeth of Austria.
+You also pass Conditorei Sluka, who once served cakes to Empress Elisabeth of Austria.
 (I have a crush on their Birnentorte pear cake.)

 Turn right out of the hotel and walk along the road south for around eight minutes to reach another major market on Maria-Theresien-Platz.